Alexander Sym Small: Post-retirement

 After retirement, Small settled near Perth, Australia.

 He was on the point of leaving for India to take up the position to represent the Colonies on the Eastern Supplies Council in New Delhi when the Pacific war broke out, but he voluntarily returned to Singapore on 22 December 1941 from the safety of Australia to do his bit for the defence of Singapore in which his working life was spent.
 He remained in Singapore till January 1942 and left for India.

 He served as honorary director of the West Australian division of the Red Cross Society of the Bureau for Wounded, Missing and Prisoners of War and was also a vice-president of the Malayan and Far Eastern Association of Western Australia.

 Awards and honour

 Small was invested with Companion of the Most Distinguished Order of St. Michael and St. George (CMG) in 1937 and with Knight Commander of the Most Excellent Order of the British Empire (KBE) in 1939.

 Personal life

 Small was educated in Dalziel High School and Glasgow University where he graduated in law and took the degrees of BSc and M.A. in 1908.

-Small married Hazel Stubbs, eldest daughter of Mr Sydney Stubbs, MLA on 4 January 1922.
+Small married Hazel Stubbs, eldest daughter of Sydney Stubbs, on 4 January 1922.